 Database Auditing

-Database auditing involves capturing and analyzing database activities to identify any security breaches or policy violations.
+Database auditing involves capturing and analyzing database activities to identify security breaches or policy violations.
 DBAs should configure auditing mechanisms to log all critical data events, such as user logins, privilege changes, data modifications, and access attempts.
 These data audit logs serve as valuable forensic evidence in the event of a security incident and help identify potential vulnerabilities or unauthorized activities.

 It is important to define clear audit policies and retention periods for audit logs.
 Regular review and analysis of audit logs can provide insights into suspicious activities and enable timely response to security incidents.